Frequently Asked Questions:

 - We reserve the right to refuse a license transfer request.

-Once a transfer is authorized and the fee has been paid, the new owner is entitled to exactly the same upgrade paths and technical support resources as if they had bought the product new.
+Once a transfer is authorized the new owner is entitled to exactly the same upgrade paths and technical support resources as if they had bought the product new.
 Please see our guide on License Transfers for more information